Ken Griffey (griffke02)

 After the 2008, season, Griffey signed as a free agent with the Mariners, going back to his original team to serve as the designated hitter.
 Once again, the results were disappointing: he only hit .214, with 19 homers and 57 RBI in 117 games, below-average production for a DH.
 It was widely expected that 2009 would be his last season, but the Mariners brought him back for another go-round in 2010.
 If the previous season had been disappointing, this one was downright embarrassing.
 On the positive side, he had become a four-decade player that year.
 However, he was hitting only .184 without a home run as June rolled around; more problematic, a newspaper account said that manager Don Wakamatsu had wanted to use him as a pinch-hitter in a game in May, only to find out that he had fallen asleep in the clubhouse.
 Suddenly, there were loud cries in the media calling for Griffey to retire, and on June 2nd he did just that, bringing an end to a 22-season career.
 He retired with 630 home runs - 5th on the all-time list - and similarly lofty statistics in other high-profile hitting categories: 1662 runs scored, 1836 RBI, 524 doubles and 2781 hits, to go along with a .284 batting average and a .538 slugging percentage.

 As spring training started in 2011, the Mariners announced that they were bringing back Griffey as a special consultant, to work as an instructor in training camp in Peoria, AZ, and then to visit most of the team's minor league affiliates to work with players there during the regular season.
 Griffey stated: "I'm looking forward to staying very involved with the Mariners, working with the players throughout the organization, staying involved with the community and assisting in other areas.
 It's an exciting time and I'm appreciative of the opportunity."
 He was named to the Mariners Hall of Fame in 2013, the 7th person to be so honored.
 He first became eligible for the Hall of Fame in its 2016 Election, and as the date for announcing the results approached, speculation began to turn around not whether or not he would be elected on the first ballot - that was a foregone conclusion - but whether he could beat Tom Seaver's record for the highest voting percentage (98.84%).
 Some writers even speculated that he could become the first unanimous Hall of Famer.
 That did not happen, but he did receive the highest percentage of votes ever, being named of 437 of 440 ballots, or 99.3% of the total.
-The Mariners decided to mark his election by announcing that his number 24 would be retired by the team during the upcoming season, the first time the team had retired a number (apart from number 42 retired throughout baseball in honor of Jackie Robinson).
+The Mariners decided to mark his election by announcing that his number 24 would be retired by the team on August 6th, the first time the team had retired a number (apart from number 42 retired throughout baseball in honor of Jackie Robinson).
 Like Robinson's number, Griffey's was retired throughout the Mariners' organization, including the team's minor league affiliates.
 Griffey was inducted on July 24, 2016 at a ceremony in Cooperstown, NY, together with Mike Piazza.
 He made an emotional speech about his journey, but also provided a moment of levity by wearing his Hall of Fame cap backwards, in the style which he had made fashionable in the 1990s.

 Griffey and his wife Melissa have three children: George Kenneth III ("Trey"), daughter Taryn Kennedy, and adopted son Tevin Kendall.
 When Trey was born, then-Mariners' G.M.
 Woody Woodward sent him a player's contract dated 2012.
 Ken's brother Craig Griffey never made it to the majors.
 The third generation of Griffeys is also extremely gifted athletically, although not in baseball.
 Trey Griffey concentrated on football as a kid and became one of the top high school wide receivers in the country, then attended the University of Arizona on a football scholarship, paying in the 2015 Fiesta Bowl.
 For her part Taryn was a standout basketball player in high school.
 The Mariners did select Trey Griffey in the 2016 amateur draft, fittingly in the 24th round in homage to Ken's uniform number.
 There was little chance of ever seeing a third Griffey generation in a Mariners uniform, though, as Trey had not played the game since before high school in order to concentrate on the gridiron.